tytydraco/yessleep/out/Three_years_ago_my_father_suffered_irreversible_brain_damage_He_found_something_on_my_lawn_thats_fixing_him.md

 It’s more that the crinkling is inaudible over the sound of Milo talking.

-Like the fractured cockroach, he’s been reborn in that room.
+Like the fractured cockroach, he’s been reborn.

 And he’s spent the last week repeating the words he said before he died, on an endless loop, in a random order, with irregular inflections and volumes.